ForestFinance Service Center Eifelstr. 14+20D-53119 Bonn

 ForestFinance is a founding member of both the Business and Biodiversity Initiative ‘Biodiversity in Good Company’ in Germany and the Biodiversity Partnership Mesoamerica, together with the environmental institute CATIE.
 As a full member of the Forest Stewardship Council Working Group Germany e.V., we work together with forest owner associations, public forest administrations and forestry companies in the interest of a sustainable timber certification.
-Moreover, ForestFinance founder Harry Assenmacher is a member of the Senate of the German Environmental Foundation and the German Senate of the Economy.
+Moreover, ForestFinance founder and CEO Harry Assenmacher is a member of the Senate of the German Environmental Foundation and the German Senate of the Economy.

 Yes, of course they can.
 One of the best ways for companies to do so is an investment in “WildeBuche” (WildBeech), a forest project in Germany which allows you to protect old beech forests for at least 50 years.
 Apart from this project, there are various other ways for companies to sustainably invest in forest, such as a pension scheme for employees.

 CO2OL, a brand of the ForestFinance Group, offers companies the possibility to contribute to climate protection and, at the same time, to create social and ecological additional benefits by investing in international forest projects and by offsetting their corporate carbon footprint.

 No, this is not a “new” rainforest.
 Once primary forests and rainforests have been clear-cut they are irrecoverably lost.
 What does, however, come into existence through ForestFinance and your investment is a new secondary forest suited to the location.
 Fallow land is turned into a forest ecosystem, providing new habitats for the local flora and fauna (“plenter forest”).